ENJOYING SMALL TOWN LIFE

 YOU’LL FIND A WAY TO QUICKLY PLUG IN TO THE COMMUNITY.

 Small towns aren’t known for their extensive array of culinary choices.
 Ok, we admit that Remington and Wolcott don’t have the trendy big-name fast-casual dining options.
 But, once again, we’ll surprise you by how many options we do have.
+Want a farm-to-table restaurant?
+Try Roots Eatery & Pub.
 Looking for a good pizza?
-Check out Bell’s Pizza in Wolcott or Pizza King in Remington.
+Check out Pizza King in Remington.
 Tasty diner food?
 Theater Café in the converted Wolcott Theater.
 Family dining and bar?
 Try Bob & Connie’s in Remington.
 How about decadent baked goods, lunches and frozen drinks?
-You’ll find that and more at The Homestead Buttery & Bakery in downtown Remington.
-And if you just want something quick, you’ll find McDonald’s, KFC, Subway, and Iron Skillet by the Interstate.
+You’ll find that and more at The Homestead Bakery in downtown Remington.
+And if you just want something quick, you’ll find McDonald’s, Taco Bell, Subway, and Iron Skillet by the Interstate.

 Let’s not forget our low crime, high achieving schools, great libraries and impressive parks.
 All in all, Remington / Wolcott provides an ideal combination of small-town charm without the hassles of city life — while still being close enough to cities to enjoy them when you want to.